andrewoswald/jmerkle_sequential/README.md

 While the virtues of the Merkle tree data structure itself are beyond the scope of this readme, the reader is encouraged to partake in research of their own.

-Here is a very brief list of Merkle tree data structure usage:
+For exploratory purposes, here is a very brief list of Merkle tree data structure usage:
 <ul>
 <li/> <a href="http://www.allthingsdistributed.com/2007/10/amazons_dynamo.html">Amazon's Dynamo</a>
 <li/> <a href="https://github.com/basho/luwak">Basho's Luwak</a>